About the Program

 Training at McGill

 Residency training at McGill offers a number of unique advantages.
 Residents are considered full-time students, and thus enjoy the myriad academic, cultural, social, athletic, and administrative services available through the university.
 All residents who train in Quebec benefit from the representation of the Federation of Quebec Residents.
-The negotiated contract with the government provides favorable terms for residents' working conditions, including strict limitations on weekend and post-call duty, as well as generous provisions for vacation, sick and study leave.
+The negotiated contract with the government provides favourable terms for residents' working conditions, including strict limitations on weekend and post-call duty, as well as generous provisions for vacation, sick and study leave.
 Lastly, McGill is located in the heart of the greatest city in North America, guaranteeing that time spent away from work is time well spent.

 We encourage potential applicants to advance inquiries to any of our representatives, below.
 We wish you luck and success in your travels through the extraordinary specialty of Emergency Medicine.